hforge/itools/README.txt

 installed.

 Apart from the Python packages listed above, itoools.cms requires the command rsync.
-And the commands xlhtml, ppthtml, pdftohtml and wvHtml are needed to index some types of documents.
+And the commands xlhtml, ppthtml, pdftohtml, wvHtml and unrtf are needed to index some types of documents.

 [1] http://utidylib.berlios.de/
 [2] http://www.pythonware.com/products/pil/